-The banding refers to proposed levels of SF6 concentration measured and the Protection Factor offered by the Fume Cupboards.
 Individual Containment Values and Protection Factors are proposed by the UK, Germany, France and the Netherlands.
 The Containment Values and Protection Factors proposed by the UK are significantly higher than those proposed by our European counterparts.

 Clean Air has its own in-house type-testing facility, designed to test to the fume cupboard standards described in BS EN 14175.

 Guidance for those using, buying, or designing fume cupboards for schools and colleges.
 It replaces Building Bulletin 88.

 Clean Air fume cupboards are designed to comply with CLEAPPS G9.
 We are in the CLEAPSS PS048 Fume Cupboard Testing and Contractors and the GL227 Fume Cupboards: Suppliers and Repairers guidance.
 Visit the CLEAPSS website for more.